Joan Collins Escapes London Apartment Fire

 “She lived a wonderfully full life and was adored by her family, friends and the millions of readers who she has been entertaining for over four decades.
 She was a true inspiration, a trail blazer for women in fiction and a creative force.
 She will live on through her characters but we already miss her beyond words.”

-The Collins sisters, who moved to the United States together thought of each other as best friends.
+The Collins sisters, who moved to the United States together, thought of each other as best friends.